RS-PYTHON/rs-infra-core/docs/installation.md

 This project exploits Terraform to deploy the infrastructure on the Cloud Provider.
 The fully detailed documentation and configuration options are available on its page: [https://www.terraform.io/](https://www.terraform.io/)

-### Kubespray

-This project exploits Kubespray to download kubectl and kustomize.

 ### HashiCorp Vault (optional)

 This project can integrate credentials from a custom `HashiCorp Vault` instance, see the specific documentation: [how to/Credentials](./how-to/Credentials.md)